Two Maids & A Mop

 Two Maids is an American cleaning franchise based in Birmingham, Alabama.
-The company was ranked #4 as a top job creator by Inc. in 2013.
-It is also an Inc. 5000 company, ranking both for Top 100 Alabama Companies and Top 100 Consumer Products & Services Companies.
+The company was ranked number 4 as a top job creator by Inc. in 2013.
+It is also an Inc. 5000 company, ranking both for "Top 100 Alabama Companies" and "Top 100 Consumer Products & Services Companies".

 History

 Two Maids was established in 2003 by Ron Holt.
-Holt purchased a small cleaning business that he branded into Two Maids The company grew into 12 company-owned locations, with its first franchise location being in Tampa, Florida.
+Holt purchased a small cleaning business that he branded into Two Maids.
+The company grew into 12 company-owned locations, with its first franchise location being in Tampa, Florida.
 As of 2019, the company serves 91 markets across the United States.

 Partnership

 The company is an active participant in Cleaning For A Reason, a national non-profit that partners with local cleaning businesses to provide cleaning services to cancer patients.
 In 2012, they were named Maid Service of the Year by Cleaning For A Reason for their work with the charity.

 Recognition

-The company has been named a Stevie Award finalist in the Company of the Year – Diversified Services category for The 2015 American Business Awards.
+The company has been named a Stevie Award finalist in the Company of the Year – Diversified Services category for the 2015 American Business Awards.
 In 2016, Inc. Magazine named Two Maids the fastest-growing cleaning company in America.
-The residential cleaning service was ranked #11 on Entrepreneur magazine's Top 100 New Franchises list in 2018 and was rated in the top two-thirds of the overall rankings on Entrepreneur's 2019 list.
+The residential cleaning service was ranked number 11 on Entrepreneur magazine's Top 100 New Franchises list in 2018 and was rated in the top two-thirds of the overall rankings on Entrepreneur's 2019 list.